-- A client can request a specific MIME body format for all recipients (2) by setting the value of the PidTagSendInternetEncoding property ([MS-OXOABK] section 2.2.3.19) on the Message object. - A client can request a specific MIME body format for an individual recipient (2) by setting the value of the PidTagSendInternetEncoding property on the recipient (2).
+- A client can request a specific MIME body format for all recipients (2) by setting the value of the PidTagSendInternetEncoding property ([MS-OXOABK] section 2.2.3.19) on the Message object to one of the values in the following table. - A client can request a specific MIME body format for an individual recipient (2) by setting the value of the PidTagSendInternetEncoding property on the recipient (2) to one of the values in the following table.

-The value of the PidTagSendInternetEncoding property is specified in the following table.
+The valid values of the PidTagSendInternetEncoding property are specified in the following table.
 The first value is the hexadecimal representation of the property value; the second is its representation in Augmented Backus-Naur Form (ABNF), as specified in [RFC5234].

+PidTagSendInternetEncoding property value (hexadecimal, ABNF) Requested format

+0x00060000 %x00.00.06.00 Plain text only

+0x000E0000, HTML only <1>

-PidTagSendInternetEncoding property value (hex, ABNF) Requested format 0x00060000 %x00.00.06.00 Plain text only 0x000E0000, %x00.00.0E.00 HTML only <2> 0x00160000, %x00.00.16.00 Both plain text and HTML
+PidTagSendInternetEncoding property value (hexadecimal, ABNF) Requested format %x00.00.0E.00 0x00160000, %x00.00.16.00 Both plain text and HTML